 You can follow Business Studies on Twitter please click the link here @BroadoakBiz

-Business is changing and the ways of going about usiness is becoming more diverse.
-Today there are new paths to success, in business as well as the well-trodden academic routes.
-The image of the businessman or woman is also transforming - today’s new entrepreneur may be fresh out of school or may not even have left.
-Businesses are having to adapt to pressures and recruit even more carefully.
+Business is changing; the ways of going about business are becoming more diverse.
+Today there are new paths to success in business as well as the well-trodden academic routes.
+The image of the businessman or woman is also transforming - today’s new entrepreneur may not have been out of school for many months, indeed, may not even have left.
+Businesses are having to adapt to these pressures and recruit ever more carefully.
 However, students who can already demonstrate aptitude and talent are at an advantage.
-Business Studies is an ideal course for students who have an eye on the future.
+This course is an ideal option for students who have an eye on the future.

 Meet the Team

 Mr R Schofield Head of Business and Computing